lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

 Starting the Scheduler
 ======================

-After the initial optical alignment is completed successfully. it is safe to start the Scheduler.
+After the initial optical alignment is completed successfully, it is safe to start the Scheduler.
 For that, we simply need to send the ``resume`` command to the CSC.
 This command has no parameters and can be executed directly from the ScriptQueue, using the ``run_command`` script with the following configuration: